Triathlon Australia is thrilled to offer its Sporting Schools program, to children across Australia’s school yards.

 Fundamental movement skills are required for kids to develop basic movement literacy successfully, which will then encourage their successful participation in any sport.
 Children with these experiences are far more likely to enjoy successful, lifelong participation in a range of sports and active recreational pursuits.

-Triathlon Australia is pleased to partner with the Australian Sports Commission (ASC) to deliver this $160 million Australian Government initiative to get more children playing more sport.
+Triathlon Australia is pleased to partner with Sport Australia to deliver this $200 million Australian Government initiative to get more children playing more sport.

 As the national sporting organisation (NSO) for Triathlon, we offer schools and coaches quality programs that encourage children to participate in this great sport.